ghattab/kidney-edge-detection/README.md

 ## Running on custom data

 To use your own data you can replace the content of sample_input/left_frames and sample_input/right_frames with your data.
-Additionally you need to provide a camera_calibration.txt file and place it into sample_input.
+Additionally, you need to provide a camera_calibration.txt file and place it into sample_input.

 The following example demonstrates which camera parameters **must** be defined:
 ```